Grandfather Economic Report series

 This trend (red line) is unique in U.S. history.

 National security was the prime reason our founding forefathers formed a federal government.
-The declining black trend line is defense spending, which in 2001 had dropped to 3.7% of the economy's national income, below where it started - following a 5-decade downward slope.
-The black defense line for 2003-10 increased to 6% of national income as shown in the graphic.
+The declining black trend line is defense spending, which in 1999 had dropped to 3.7% of the economy's national income, below where it started - following a 5-decade downward slope.
+The black defense line surged in 20109-11 increased to near 6% of national income as shown in the graphic, declining to 4.1% last year.
 This multi-decade declining defense ratio camouflaged a new direction for government - - surging social programs and spending.

 This trend calls into question our nation's focus and readiness to detect and deter major national security challenges - - compared to the priority focus outlined by our nation's founding fathers.

 Following is a pie chart showing the major spending components of a Federal Budget - and its huge red cloud